 We first sought to compile a list of polymorphisms in trinucleotide (i.e., ‘3-mer’) contexts that appear heterogeneous in their representation across the globe.
 To this end, we extended a previously described4,6 approach (Methods) to perform a test for homogeneity in private polymorphism across Africa, Europe, East Asia, and South Asia, to compare counts of polymorphisms between pairs of continental groups.
 In addition to reducing the required number of hypothesis tests compared to previous methods (important later for analyses with broader windows of sequence context), this statistical framework allowed us to rank order polymorphism types by the significance of their variation across multiple continental groups.
 After replicating previous results4,6 as a technical control (Supplemental Note), we performed our test for each 3-mer polymorphism type (96 total), applying a modified p-value correction (Pordered) as previously described6, and using Bonferroni correction for multiple hypothesis testing (nominal significance threshold Pordered < 5 x 10-4).

 As expected, the most compelling group of substitution classes was composed of C→T polymorphism types previously reported to be enriched in Europe and South Asia (Table 1).
 All four types that have been previously noted as part of this signal: TCC→T, ACC→T, TCT→T, and CCC→T were among the 6 most variable polymorphisms (all Pordered < 1 x 10-68).
-We further observed that all four possible types of CpG transition mutations were variable between populations (Pordered < 1 x 10-31, Table 1, Supplementary Note).
+We further observed that all four possible types of CpG transition mutations were variable between populations (Pordered < 1 x 10-31, Table 1).
 Previous work has suggested that proportions of CpG substitutions are weakly variable between populations5; we also noted that the CpGs all appear to have a shared profile of enrichment in South and East Asia, but that this enrichment is smaller relative to the overall abundance of C/T polymorphism at CpG sites.
 Importantly, Mathieson and Reich5 have cautioned that an apparent CpG enrichment may be a signature of recurrent mutation in populations which have experienced recent exponential growth5.
 However, if this were the case, we would expect to see a strong excess of CpG polymorphisms at doubletons (i.e., allele count 2), which we did not observe (Supplementary Note).

 We next examined the remaining variable polymorphisms for novel signatures of mutation rate variation.
 Surprisingly, we found that 63 of the 96 possible 3-mer types exceeded our Bonferroni correction for multiple tests across ancestral continental groups.
 Therefore, we opted first to consider the top 15 most heterogeneous polymorphism contexts (corresponding to a Pordered < 2 x 10-37, Table 1).
 To facilitate comparison of the relative enrichment between continental groups, we used all private polymorphisms to infer a mutation rate for each 3-mer (per generation per site) calibrated to the average estimated de novo mutation rate from Kong et. al9 (Methods).